PythBuster/savings_manager/README.md

 ## Deployment / Contribution
 ### poetry

-[Poetry](https://python-poetry.org/) is used as deploymentd and dependency manager.
+[Poetry](https://python-poetry.org/) is used as deployment and dependency manager.

 #### Usage: